 If an audited financial statement or Form 990 isn't available, you can submit the most recent unaudited financial statements.
 However, if the judges select your organization as a finalist, we will require audited financial statements.

 What's the difference between a program budget and an itemized statement of grant use?

-A program budget is the financial plan for the entire program, which may be greater than $100,000.
-An itemized statement of use of grant funds is a report outlining how you intend to use the $100,000 grant.
-A $100,000 itemization budget template is included in the online application as a sample of how this information should be reported.
+A program budget is the financial plan for the entire program, which may be greater than $350,000.
+An itemized statement of use of grant funds is a report outlining how you intend to use the $350,000 grant.
+An itemized budget template is included in the online application as a sample of how this information should be reported.

 Are a capital budget and list of committee members required if the organization isn't in a capital campaign period?

-No. However, the applying organization should explain why they've omitted the documents.
+No. However, the applying organization should explain why it has omitted the documents.